-One more figure is implied the scene: Carl T. Thoner (1888-1938), the photographer, whose name is stamped on the corner of the print.
-Thoner worked for the Department of War, implying that this scene was part of Wilson’s presidency—it pertained to governing rather than running for office.
+One more figure is implied the scene: Carl T. Thoner (1888-1938), the photographer, whose name is stamped on the photograph’s corner.
+Thoner worked for the war department, so this scene was part of Wilson’s presidency—pertaining to governing rather than running for office.
 Yet the fact that the photograph bears Schwab’s signature and later ended up in the Woodrow Wilson Presidential Library testifies to the personal significance the occasion had for both men.

-The point at which Wilson and Schwab’s careers intersected appears in Schwab’s biography.
-Schwab was one of the greatest industrialists of his time, a great steel man, self-made, a “master hustler,” some called him, who learned what he knew from the likes of Andrew Carnegie and J. P. Morgan.
+When did the careers of Wilson and Schwab intersect?
+Schwab was one of the greatest industrialists of his time, a great steel man, self-made, a “master hustler,” some called him.
+He’d learned what he knew from the likes of J. P. Morgan and Andrew Carnegie.

 In Schwab, a deftness with finance and industrial relations combined with innovative ideas about how to make steel.
-He became great by perceiving the importance of the so-called I-beam, a product that, because of great tensile strength, made possible skyscrapers, enormous ships, better bridges–all the emblems of modernity.
+He became great by perceiving the importance of the so-called I-beam, a product that, because of its great tensile strength, made possible skyscrapers, enormous ships, better bridges—all the emblems of modernity.
 Hitherto, steel had been made in shorter lengths, requiring more welding and lacking the I-beam’s versatility.
-By retrofitting his steel works around the beam’s production and more closely integrating steel-making more generally, Schwab increased Bethlehem’s sales from $10 million to $230 million annually between 1904 and 1916.
-In the process he himself became immensely wealthy, embracing philanthropic causes but also living in a recklessly lavish style.
+By retrofitting his steel works around the beam’s production and more closely integrating steel-making more generally, Schwab increased Bethlehem’s annual sales from $10 million in 1904 to $230 million in 1916.
+In the process, Schwab became immensely wealthy, embracing philanthropic causes but also living in a recklessly lavish style.

 As part of his corporate stewardship, Schwab developed one of the nation’s most successful early soccer teams.
 Founded in 1907, Bethlehem Steel Football Club hit its stride in 1913, winning a string of national championships thereafter, thanks in part to Schwab’s recruiting top talent from Scotland.
 Was the man standing next to Schwab a soccer player?
 The players, who worked in Schwab’s plants, were given time off to practice and travel to games.

 No, the key to this photograph is Schwab’s appointment to head up the nation’s Emergency Fleet Corporation in the summer of 1918.
-World War I was wearing on, and the nation’s goal of producing a large number of ships for the merchant marine was in danger of failing.
-Schwab put his own work life on hold to move down to Philadelphia, where the government’s new Hog Island shipyard was located, where he reinvigorated the nation’s shipbuilding program.
-The completion of the Quistconck in record time (the subject of my previous post) was attributed largely to Schwab’s energy and ability.
+World War I was wearing on, and the nation’s program to produce a large number of ships for the merchant marine was faltering.
+Schwab put his own life’s work on hold to move down to Philadelphia, where the government’s new Hog Island shipyard was located.
+There, he reinvigorated the nation’s shipbuilding program.
+The completion of the Quistconck (the subject of my previous post) in record time was attributed largely to Schwab’s energy and ability.

 So, this photograph, like the one I wrote about previously, was taken at Hog Island, Philadelphia, on August 5, 1918.
-The president and his wife had come down from Washington by train for the day, where, at noon, they had presided over the Quistconck’s christening.
-The men flanking Schwab are shipyard workers, one almost certainly the foreman, MacMillan, who had driven the first rivet of the Quistconck on Feb 18, 1918, and was regarded as one of the heroes of the day.
+The president and his wife had come down from Washington by train for the day, where, at noon, they presided over the Quistconck’s christening.
+The men flanking Schwab are shipyard workers, one almost certainly the foreman MacMillan, who had driven the first rivet of the Quistconck on Feb 18, 1918, and was being celebrated at the christening as a near-hero.
 The many thousand workers who had worked on the ship each contributed a mite to buy an enormous bouquet of roses, which was presented to the First Lady that day.